+Wind - Electricity generated by onshore windfarms is the most established, large scales source of renewable energy in NI.
+For the 12 month period April 2017 to March 2018, 35.2% of total electricity consumption in Northern Ireland was generated from renewable sources located in Northern Ireland.
+This represents an increase of 8.1 percentage points on the previous 12 month period (April 2016 to March 2017).
+In terms of the volume of electricity consumption between April 2017 and March 2018, approximately 7,894 Gigawatt hours (GWh) of total electricity was consumed in Northern Ireland.
+Of this, some 2,777 GWh was generated from renewable sources within Northern Ireland.
+Of all renewable electricity generated within Northern Ireland over the 12 month period April 2017 to March 2018, 84.3% was generated from wind8.

-- Wind Electricity generated by onshore windfarms is the most established, large scales source of renewable energy in NI.
-Of all renewable electricity generated within Northern Ireland over the 12 month period January 2014 to December 2014, 92% was generated from wind5.
-Additional figures supplied by Northern Ireland Electricity (NIE) indicate that when all committed renewable energy generating facilities are connected to the grid, 66.6% of renewable energy generation will be provided by wind energy with the remaining 33.4% being supplied by solar energy (20.7%), Hydropower (2.2%) and Anerobic Digestion/Biogas (10.5%).6 - The majority of energy derived from wind in Northern Ireland comes from large scale generation as opposed to small scale or micro generation.
+Additional figures supplied by Northern Ireland Electricity (NIE) indicate that when all committed renewable energy generating facilities are connected to the grid, 66.6% of renewable energy generation will be provided by wind energy with the remaining 33.4% being supplied by solar energy (20.7%), Hydropower (2.2%) and Anerobic Digestion/Biogas (10.5%).9

+- The majority of energy derived from wind in Northern Ireland comes from large scale generation as opposed to small scale or micro generation.
 Large scale generation consists of wind farms whilst small scale or micro-generation consist of a range of renewable technologies including single turbines or even micro turbines. - Biomass Biomass fuels, including wood and energy crops, can be utilised to provide energy either by combustion or fermentation/digestion technologies.
-There are currently three main categories of biomass plant: - Plant designed primarily for the production of electricity - Combined heat and power plant (CHP) - Plant designed for the production of heat. - Emissions and waste products from biomass energy production include airborne emissions, emissions to watercourses and ash.
+There are currently three main categories of biomass plant: - Plant designed primarily for the production of electricity - Combined heat and power plant (CHP) - Plant designed for the production of heat.

+Emissions and waste products from biomass energy production include airborne emissions, emissions to watercourses and ash.
 Anaerobic digestion (AD) is a process which bacteria break down organic material in the absence of oxygen to produce a methane rich biogas.
 This can be combusted to generate electricity.
 Thermal processes can also be used to extract energy from waste.
 These processes use a high temperature to release the chemical energy in the fuel.
-Planning issues from these renewable energy developments that require consideration include: - Visual intrusion the plant is an industrial feature with a chimney - Noise from plant and traffic operations;
+Planning issues from these renewable energy developments that require consideration include:

-5 DETI- Statistics on electricity consumption and renewable generation in Northern Ireland -September 2014.
+8 DETI- Statistics on electricity consumption and renewable generation in Northern Ireland -June 2018.

-6 NIE - "Renewables - Sub-groups"
+9 NIE - "Renewables - Sub-groups"